rakudo/rakudo/README.md

 ## Code of Conduct

 The Raku community is committed to providing a welcoming, inclusive, safe, and enjoyable environment for everyone.
 Programming should be `-Ofun`.
 The Raku Community therefore has adopted a [Code of Conduct](https://github.com/Raku/problem-solving/blob/master/solutions/meta/code_of_conduct.md).
-Please see the [CoC Incident Report Guide](https://github.com/Raku/problem-solving/blob/master/solutions/meta/coc_incident_response_guide.md) should you feel the need to report any violations of the Code of Conduct.
+Please report any violations of the Code of Conduct by emailing the Raku community affairs team at CAT@raku.org.

 ## Reporting bugs